Lord Jesus Christ in the 1611KJV

 3. The phrase what doth hinder me to be baptized? means: 'He asked to be baptized'.

-35. C8-S35 : the answer from Philip to the question in the prior sentence this sentence specifies certain requirements for true Biblical salvation which are ignored or even denied by religions which claim to believe the word of God.
+35. C8-S35 : the answer from Philip to the question in the prior sentence this sentence specifies certain requirements for true Biblical salvation which are ignored or even denied by religions which claim to believe The word of God.
 Please see the Detailed Note for the identification and explanation of those doctrines.

 36. C8-S36 : the statement of faith from the Ethiopian eunuch.